-Weekly competition has already ended for The Unspoken and the top two players from each region (EU and NA) have earned their spot in the World Finals Qualifier.
+Weekly competition has already ended for The Unspoken and the top four players from each region (EU and NA) have earned their spot in the World Finals Qualifier.

 Four players from the weekly competitions will join the four top players from the Last Chance Qualifier at a World Finals Qualifier on August 18.
 After this event, two players from each region will advance to the finals at OC5, casting spells and skillful abilities to fight for a portion of the $11,250 prize pool.

 Since the Echo Arena VR League Season 2 began on May 20, teams have been competing in weekly cups to earn points and cash prizes.
 The system was reorganized this season to be more accommodating, encouraging ladder matches during the week and also allowing for the advancement of newer teams that formed late or improved as the season progressed.

 The tournament was also divided into three stages this season.
 At the end of each stage, there is a stage final that consists of any team that places first in a weekly cup, the team in each region that earns the most points throughout that stage and the team that earns the most points in the ladder system for that stage for each region.
 (The next team in line earns a spot if the top team has already earned a slot by another means.)

 The first two stages have already been completed, but the Stage 3 Finals will be held on August 12.
 In each stage finals, two teams from each region earn the right to advance to the World Finals Qualifier, bringing the total from stage finals to twelve.

 Teams that haven’t already qualified will have another opportunity by competing in The Last Chance Qualifier on August 14-15.
 This is a single-elimination best of three games and the top two teams from each region will be added to the roster for the World Finals Qualifier that will take place on August 18-19.